cremerlab/useless_expression/code/processing/plate_reader/2021-07-20_SingleKO_glucose/README.md

     Accepted
 description : >
     Experiment appears to have been successful.
-It looks like the wild-type strain is growing slightly faster than usual, though w
+It looks like the wild-type strain is growing slightly faster than usual, though.
 ---

 # 2021-07-20 Single KO Glucose Growth Rate Determination